 We're currently looking for a County Lead Volunteer.
 This is a management role, and we need someone who can provide leadership, motivation and guidance to our other adult volunteers.
+A 'team' approach will be considered for this role.

 The management structure of Scouting is as follows: